 — Airly (@flyairly) May 31, 2018

-Moving from air to ground, Spacer connects those with spare storage and parking, of any description, with those who don’t.
+Back down here on the ground, Spacer connects those with spare storage and parking, of any description, with those who need it.
 With over 30,000 units available to rent, Spacer represents the largest marketplace for space in Australia at the moment, so you’re likely to find somewhere to park your car or store that collection of antique spoons you’re just waiting for Antiques Roadshow to discover.

 Have spare space?
 Rent it out to a neighbour in need today! https://t.co/WB4aEQ3QlJ

 If you’re a music festival or road trip regular, this one could be for you.
 Forget borrowing your uncle’s elaborate 18-man tent that takes four people and a small crane to set up, Camplify is here to connect you to a whole new world of caravans, camper trailers, motorhomes and campervans.
 According to Camplify, there are over 500,000 registered recreational vehicles (RVs) in Australia, used on average for only six weeks a year.
 This includes a selection that can be driven by almost anyone on almost any kind of license.
 So why not make use of them?
 This platform can help you experience a new style of holiday with your choice of destination.
 You just enter your location, or the area where you want to collect the caravan from, and peruse your options for your home away from home.
 You’re welcome.